j4mie/idiorm/README.markdown

 ### Getting data from objects ###

-Once you've got a record (or set of records) back from a query, you can access its properties (the values stored in the columns in its corresponding table) in two ways: by using the `get` method on the object, or simply by accessing the property on the object directly.
-The following two forms are identical:
+Once you've got a set of records (objects) back from a query, you can access properties on those objects (the values stored in the columns in its corresponding table) in two ways: by using the `get` method, or simply by accessing the property on the object directly:

     $person = ORM::for_table('person')->find_one(5);

-    // The following two forms are equivalent echo $person->get('name');
+    // The following two forms are equivalent
+    $name = $person->get('name');
-    echo $person->name;
+    $name = $person->name;

 ### Updating records ###

 To update the database, change one or more of the properties of the object, then call the `save` method to commit the changes to the database.
-Again, you can change the values of the object's properties in one of two ways:
+Again, you can change the values of the object's properties either by using the `set` method or by setting the value of the property directly:

     $person = ORM::for_table('person')->find_one(5);